langchain-ai/langchain/docs/getting_started/getting_started_chat.md

-# Quickstart Guide: Part 2
-## Chat Models
+# Chat Models

 This guide walks you through how the core LangChain modules work with chat models.
-We recommend first reading through the [Quickstart Guide](./getting_started.md), which introduces the core concepts in the context of LLMs.
+We recommend first reading through the [Quickstart Guide](./getting_started.md), which introduces the core concepts in the context of LLMs.\
+\
 Chat models are a variation on language models.
-While chat models use language models under the hood, the interface they expose is a bit different: rather than expose a "text in, text out" API, they expose an interface where "chat messages" are the inputs and outputs.
+While chat models use language models under the hood, the interface they expose is a bit different: rather than expose a "text in, text out" API, they expose an interface where "chat messages" are the inputs and outputs.\
+\

-Chat model APIs are fairly new, so we are still figuring out the correct abstractions.
+Chat model APIs are fairly new, so we are still figuring out the correct abstractions.\
+\

-> **NOTE**: Before going further please make sure you've followed the [Installation](./getting_started.md#installation) and [Environment Setup](./getting_started.md#environment-setup) steps from the Quickstart Guide.
+**NOTE**: Before going further please make sure you've followed the [Installation](./getting_started.md#installation) and [Environment Setup](./getting_started.md#environment-setup) steps from the Quickstart Guide.

 ## Message Completions